dokwork/Mockito-Sugar/README.md

     ```scala
     org.mockito.Mockito.mock(classOf[MyClass])
     ```
-    you can use method from the trait [Mockito](/ru/dokwork/sugar/Mockito.scala):
+    you can use short version:
     ```scala
     mock[MyClass]
     ```